gammasoft71/xtd/docs/sourceforge/README.md

 Version 1.0.0 (release) April 15th 2019

-## Assertions, valid  tion and assumption :
+## Assertions, validation and assumption :

 [added] you can create your own assertion, validation and assumption classes